 As well as choosing whether your Symbol resizes horizontally or vertically, you‘ll need to set which direction it resizes from (think of it a bit like text alignment).
 You can choose from the following layout properties:

 - Left to Right

 When you create a new Symbol, you’ll be able set these properties using the drop-down menu underneath the name field in the Create New Symbol sheet.

 Note: When you apply Smart Layout properties to a Symbol with text layers, you’ll need to make sure they’re set to either auto height (for vertical layouts) or auto width (for horizontal layouts).
 Smart Layout compares the dimensions of the Text Layer in the Symbol Source to the one in the instance to work out how the other layers in the Symbol should resize, so fixed size text layers will not work as they always stay the same.

 When you give a Symbol Smart Layout properties, you’ll see a new icon next to its name in the Layer List showing its layout direction.

 If you change the layout of a Symbol Source when it already had Smart Layout properties set up, instances of that Symbol may look wrong.
-To fix this, try clicking the Shrink instance to fit content button that appears under the overrides panel in the Inspector.
+To fix this, try clicking the Size instance to fit content button that appears in the Overrides panel in the Inspector.

 Note: You can still apply Resizing Constraints to layers within a Symbol that has Smart Layout properties.
 This is handy if you want a specific layer to ignore the layout settings you‘ve given the Symbol it‘s a part of.
 For example, you can use Resizing Constraints to fix a layer‘s size and stop it from resizing with a Symbol instance that has a horizontal or vertical layout.